 Manhattan College takes advantage of its New York location and understands that graduate students need flexibility, quality, and alumni networking opportunities.
 The graduate programs offer small classes and have program directors who are leaders in their fields.
 The flexible programs include mostly evening and some weekend classes.

-The graduate division offers programs leading to master’s degrees through the Schools of Business, Education, Engineering, Science, and Continuing and Professional Studies.
-In fall 2011 the College launched an M.B.A. program for qualified Manhattan undergraduate students, and in 2015 the M.B.A. opened its doors to external candidates looking to pursue the program.
-The M.B.A. also offers a Bridge Program to non-business degree students to help them fulfill the prerequisites of the M.B.A.
+The graduate division offers programs leading to master’s degrees through the Schools of Business, Education and Health, Engineering, Science, and Continuing and Professional Studies.
+In fall 2011 the College launched an MBA program for qualified Manhattan undergraduate students, and in 2015 the MBA opened its doors to external candidates looking to pursue the program.
+The MBA offers a Bridge Program to non-Business degree students to help them fulfill the prerequisites of the MBA.
+We also have a fully online MBA option.
 Please visit manhattan.edu for more details.

-The School of Education is committed to the mission of Manhattan College to provide a contemporary, student-centered education that embodies the Lasallian traditions of scholarship, excellence in teaching, respect for individual dignity, and commitment to social justice.
+The School of Education and Health is committed to the mission of Manhattan College to provide a contemporary, student-centered education that embodies the Lasallian traditions of scholarship, excellence in teaching, respect for individual dignity, and commitment to social justice.
 The additional goal of the graduate programs is to prepare self-directed, reflective, scholarly professionals dedicated to the highest standards for themselves and those they serve.
-Professionals are prepared in the fields of counseling, school leadership, and special education.
-Starting in spring 2016, the School of Education will also offer a fully online option in Instructional Design and Delivery.
+Professionals are prepared in the fields of counseling, school leadership, special education, and instructional design and delivery.

-Engineering graduate programs provide the academic and professional needs of those who are already engaged in engineering or those who, having completed their undergraduate degrees, desire to enter immediately into advanced study.
-The engineering graduate programs are intended to prepare professionals for advanced-level technical and administrative positions or admission to doctoral programs at other institutions.
+Engineering graduate programs meet the academic and professional needs of those who are already engaged in engineering or those who, having completed their undergraduate degrees, desire to enter immediately into advanced study.
+The Engineering graduate programs are intended to prepare professionals for advanced-level technical and administrative positions or admission to doctoral programs at other institutions.

 Beginning made easy